thegenius/taitan/README.md

 - **Modern**
 [1] HTTPS First: http request will redirect to https with **301(permanent)**
-[2] Graceful Shutdown by default
+[2] Graceful Shutdown and Graceful startup.
 [3] Carefully chosen default config.(listen to 0.0.0.0 for example)
+[4] Tracing request

 - **Ergonomics Result Flow**:
 [1] every errot handle with thiserror::Error
 [2] Ergonomics Error classification
-[2.1] Recoverable Error: usually I/O error(database/connection)
+  [1] Recoverable Error: usually I/O error(database/connection)
-[2.2] System Error: Report to Admin, Parse Error, unexpected bug and else
+  [2] System Error: Report to Admin, Parse Error, unexpected bug and else
-[2.3] Logic Error: Report to User, password error and so on
+  [3] Logic Error: Report to User, password error and so on
 For example
 [1] user input a mess string as input, cause a param Deserialize error, this is logic error
 [2] user input a valid string as input, but parse error unexpected, this is system error